| | Home | Ditchling Meeting | New to Quakers | Find Us | Links | Contact |

 Testimonies (the ways we try to live our lives).
 The

-testimonies that Quakers (Friends) are best known for are: Peace,
+testimonies that Quakers (Friends) are best known for are:

-Simplicity, Truth, and the Integrity of Creation.
+Equality, Simplicity, Truth, and the Integrity of Creation.

-Quakerism offers a spiritual context and some guiding principles, which
+Quakerism offers a spiritual context and some guiding

-often lead to robust, imaginative approaches.
-The response to evil and
+principles, which often lead to robust, imaginative approaches.

-injustice is to continue searching for "that of God" in the people and
+"that of God" in the people and in the situation, so that the

-in the situation, so that the potential for good becomes possible.
+potential for good becomes possible.
+Whatever the particular

-Quakers were known as "Seekers".
-More Quaker
+known as "Seekers".
+More Quaker Values.

 The name "Quaker" was first used in 1650, when George Fox was brought before Justice Bennet of Derby on a charge of blasphemy.
 According to Fox's journal, Bennet "called us Quakers because we bid them tremble at the word of God", a scriptural reference (e.g., Isaiah 66:2, Ezra 9:4).
 Therefore, what began apparently as a way to make fun of Fox's admonition by those outside the Society of Friends became a nickname that even Friends use for themselves.